Sticking close to home with your crew this Spring Break? (Same here. Hence all this research.)

 345 W Kellogg Blvd, St Paul, MN 55102

 There’s never a dull moment for kids here, we promise; the museum takes special care to install exhibits that are highly hands-on and kid-friendly.
 Read about our all-ages favorites for families here.
-Thurs-Sun, 3-8pm, $12.
-Reservations required.
+We suggest heading to the History Center on a Thursday night because admission is FREE from 4-8pm.
+(Regular admission $8-$15.)

 Spring can make you want to get the bikes out from winter storage and explore.
 Anne has mapped out her favorite bike paths for a family ride: